These programs are part of the United States Department of Veterans Affairs, Veterans Healthcare Administration.

 Veterans Inc.: Two housing programs in Worcester that offer alcohol and drug-free environments coupled with case management.

 Women’s Dorms at Chelsea Soldiers’ Home: The Chelsea Soldiers’ Home has a private and secure dormitory wing specifically for female veterans who can live in an independent setting and who require minimal assistance with the activities of daily living.
 For eligibility requirements and to apply, contact the Soldiers’ Home.

 Lt.
 Pamela D. Donovan Memorial Residence for Women: A newly-renovated dormitory at the New England Center for Homeless Veterans.
 Renovated in 2007, the 16-bed dormitory has new floors, ceilings, tiling, bathroom facilities, and television room.

 17 Court Street, Boston, MA 02108

 For female veterans, V.A. eligible.
-If unsure of V.A. status, call for information.
-Walk-ins are not encouraged.
-Call for more information and directions.
+If unsure of V.A. eligibility, call for more information.

 To speak to someone in our eligibility office, please call: